ac524/anthonyteaches/README.md

 # Anthony Teaches

 The Anthony Teaches Project promotes Anthony as an educator through showcasing the post graduation success of students and providing free educational material and content around needs of bootcamp students.
-Project development focuses on collaborator education as we work together to learn post graduation technologies we build on, including SvelteKit, Github Actions, and deployment over CloudFlare Workers.
+Project development focuses on collaborator education as we work together to learn new technologies, including SvelteKit, Github Actions, and deployment over CloudFlare Workers.

 ## Installation